-You will attend two or three two-day workshops, in Nottingham, in each of the first three years of your study.
-These are co-taught with students undertaking professional degrees in other disciplines and deal with topics that are generically relevant to research at doctorate level.
+You will typically attend two two-day workshops, in Nottingham, in each of the first four years of your study.
+These are co-taught with the professional doctorates in other disciplines and deal with topics that are generically relevant to research at doctorate level.
 Each workshop or group of workshops is linked to a specific stage in the project.

 Your research project

-Unlike the PhD, which is assessed by a single thesis delivered at the end of the project, the professional doctorate structure involves students in shaping their research project around a sequence of documents, the first four of which are submitted and assessed during the first three years of the project (and you should project manage your time accordingly).
-You are not required to undertake empirical data collection (eg by questionnaire or interview) as part of your Prof Doc Legal Practice project, but you may do so, and indeed many students wish to do so.
-This useful document describing different kinds of legal research.
+Unlike the PhD, which is assessed by a single thesis delivered at the end of the project, the professional doctorate structure involves students in shaping their research project around a sequence of four documents, the first two of which are submitted and assessed during the first four years of the project (and you should project manage your time accordingly).
+The remaining two documents are completed during the remainder of your time with us and are assessed by a viva voce examination.
+You are not required to undertake empirical data collection (e.g. by questionnaire or interview) as part of your Prof Doc Legal Practice project, but you may do so.

 Careers and employability